Violento Jack: Japanese independent circuit (2014-present)

 Romero is known for competing in various promotions from the Japanese independent scene.
 At DDT Beer Garden Fight 2018, an event promoted by DDT Pro-Wrestling on August 3, 2018, he defeated Shunma Katsumata.
 At Sakaide Ribbon 2022, an event promoted by Ice Ribbon on May 14, 2022, he defeated Takashi Sasaki in singles competition.
 At Ice Ribbon BIG DEKAI Produce from October 10, he teamed up with Satsuki Totoro in a losing effort against Hartley Jackson and Yuna Manase in a mixed tag team match.
 He took part in the 2021 edition of Big Japan Pro Wrestling's Ikkitousen Strong Climb, where he competed in the Block A which he won with a total of six points after going against Masaya Takahashi, Abdullah Kobayashi and Jaki Numazawa, but fell short to Drew Parker in the semifinals.
 At Risa Sera Debut 10th Anniversary, an independent event produced by the Prominence stable on November 14, 2022, Romero competed in a 60-minute ironwoman match which concluded in a draw and also involved Akane Fujita, Miyako Matsumoto, Mochi Natsumi, Orca Uto, Takayuki Ueki and Risa Sera.

 Pro Wrestling Freedoms (2016–present)

 Romero is probably best known for his tenure with Pro Wrestling Freedoms.
-He made his fiest appearance in the promotion at FREEDOMS Crazy Monkey Presents Tokyo Death Match Carnival 2016 on July 13, where he defeated Jun Kasai to win the King of Freedom World Championship on his very debut.
+He made his first appearance in the promotion at FREEDOMS Crazy Monkey Presents Tokyo Death Match Carnival 2016 on July 13, where he defeated Jun Kasai to win the King of Freedom World Championship on his very debut.
 He has held the title on four different occasions during the time.
 Romero has competed in cross-over events between Freedoms and Active Advance Pro Wrestling due to the partnership between them.
 At FREEDOMS/2AW Versus on October 25, 2020, he teamed up with Mammoth Sasaki to defeat Ricky Fuji and Tank Nagai.